JaapSuter/jaapsuter.github.com/_posts/2009-4-29-garbage-collection.markdown

 > sorts of bugs.
 With garbage collection, you will spend your debugging time trying to understand what link in super
 > complex dependency chain is problematic, and even when it is identified you are left with only hacky approaches to
 > breaking the undesirable links.
 Realize that with a console game, an object that does not get destroyed soon
-> enough is just as fatal as an object that gets destroyed too soon, except the former is much harder to track down and fix.<br/>
+> enough is just as fatal as an object that gets destroyed too soon, except the former is much harder to track down and fix.
 >
-> In the end using garbage collection isn't a huge problem; I'm satisfied with the products I've made that use GC.
+> In the end using garbage collection isn't a huge problem; I'm satisfied with the products I've made that use it.
 > But I will say that whoever thinks garbage collection offer significant benefits to game development doesn't
 > seem to be facing or solving the same problems that I confront.